Park Seo-joon: Net worth and expensive things the 'Gyeongseong Creature' star owns

 Park Seo-joon’s journey in the Korean entertainment industry is underlined by some of the most exciting and critically acclaimed titles.
 Some of these include Chronicles of Evil (2015), Fight for My Way (2017), Midnight Runners (2017), Parasite (2019), Itaewon Class (2020), Dream (2023), Concrete Utopia (2023), The Marvels (2023) and Gyeongseong Creature (2023).

-Reflecting upon his journey so far, Park shared in a 2023 interview with Japanese media outlet Philstar Life, “If you just do your best, it will all work out.
+Reflecting upon his journey so far, Park shared in a 2023 interview with the Philippines media outlet Philstar Life, “If you just do your best, it will all work out.
 However, even though everything will work out, I hope you will never lose your own self.”

 All about Park Seo-joon’s net worth and what contributes to the Korean star’s massive fortune